toonjoey/toontown-project-bikehorn/README.md

 * avatar_palette_2tmla_1: Removed to support Toontown Rewritten's portable hole remaster
 * toontown_map: Removed to support Toontown Rewritten's updated map
+* gamegui_palette_4alla_1: Removed to support Toontown Rewritten's removal of the True Friends option

 I plan to make a separate branch for compatibility with non-Rewritten sources/projects.
 In the mean time, please add these files yourself.
 Pandora Palettizer has a set of pre-exported files you can use.